 There are no limits placed on the number of sculptures that can be placed in a given area.

 At point of fact, one can frequently find this kind of thing in Buddhist temples.
 When placing the sculptures, you must, however, keep in mind the general guidelines that were presented earlier.

 Is It All Right To Use A Buddha Statue For Decorating A House?

-Whether it is in the garden or inside the house, the idol should be kept clean always, and its surroundings should be spotless too.
+The idol should always be maintained clean, regardless of whether it is located in the garden or inside the house, and its surroundings should also be spotless at all times.

 Buddha Poses: The Meaning Of Buddha Statues' Hands

 Both on a local and a national scale, Buddhism is home to a diverse array of cultural practises and historical customs.

 In spite of the fact that Buddha statues can be found in a variety of regional styles, it is possible to identify them by the hand gestures, also known as mudras, which each have a specific spiritual significance.

 There are over a hundred distinct mudras, yet none of them really explain what they are for.
 Our resident expert on Buddhism, Eric Piffret, has compiled a list of the most popular Buddha statues and explains what the various hand gestures on each statue represent.